HOME

 "AL'on, where is a School for forty Boys and twenty Girls, who are taught to read, write, and cast Accompt, and the Girls learn also to sew, knit, &c."
 Cox's Hampshire 1738

-Alton is twinned with Pertius in Occitania southern France.
+Alton is twinned with Pertius in Occitania southern France and Montecchio Maggiore in Italy.

 Sources: